kammitama5/kammitama5.github.io/_posts/2021-11-14-Sunday-November-14th.md

 ## Anyways
 - I have a bunch of work to do, and I have the goal of finishing it so that I can do more Abstract Algebra (haha).
+- Oh, I ended up signing up for classes next semester.
+So far, I'm taking Fields and Ring Theory, Probabilistic Graph Theory and Elliptic Curves.
+I am ecstatic.
+I don't think I've ever been so happy ever in grad school, or in life!
+I can't wait!
+Grad school is ah-mazing! *does a fancy dance*

 ## And that's it